 - Debtor’s Petition – you can apply online to make yourself Bankrupt if you cannot pay your debts.

 - Getting a Debt Management Plan – an informal agreement between you and your creditors.
 This is whereby you agree to repay your debt in reduced payments.
 They should be affordable to you, managed by a financial company.

 - Debt Relief Order – granted by the Insolvency Service if you cannot pay your debts.
 This is if the total debts are less than £20,000 or the total assets are worth less then £1,000.
 This is with £50 or less spare income each month.
 As a results in most debts being written off after 12 months.

 - An Administration Order – a legally binding administrative arrangement between you and your creditors.
 This order will be approved by a County Court.
 The Court will only ask you to pay what you can afford.
 The payments required will be expected each month towards your debt, and will not be more than £5,000.

 - An Individual Voluntary Arrangement – This is a legally binding agreement between you and your creditors.
 This agreement is put in place to pay back your debts over a period of time, and will be managed by an Insolvency Practitioner.
 It will involve making a formal, legally binding payment arrangement with you and your creditors.
 This will be approved by the court and the creditors.
 The debtor at this stage will have to adhere to the arrangement managed by the Insolvency Practitioner.
 The offer will enable you to pay towards your debt every month, over a fixed period of time.
 You will not lose your home, or job in a voluntary arrangement.

 Altion Law can assist you if you believe you maybe considering Bankruptcy.
-If you would like to have a confidential discussion with a member of our team, if you complete our Contact Us Form.
+If you would like to have a confidential discussion with a member of our team, if you complete our Online Enquiry.
 We will call you back at a time that is suitable for you, or you can contact us directly on 01908 414990.